jirichmel/research-project/README.md

 <img src="https://render.githubusercontent.com/render/math?math=y = \frac{ n_{Ga} }{ n_{Al} %2B n_{Ga} %2B n_{In} } ">
 <img src="https://render.githubusercontent.com/render/math?math=z = \frac{ n_{In} }{ n_{Al} %2B n_{Ga} %2B n_{In} } ">

+ * **with_all_zeros** - the folder contains 4 .csv files with the zeroth relaxation step number even for materials with relaxation steps which can be considered instead of the main 4 .csv files in the parent folder.
+Therefore, it contains extended .csv files.

 The values lattice_vector_1_ang, lattice_vector_2_ang, lattice_vector_3_ang, lattice_angle_alpha_degree, lattice_angle_beta_degree, lattice_angle_gamma_degree from the Kaggle dataset were removed in this dataset.

-## kaggle_data_handling
+## Kaggle Data Extraction
 The folder contains everything needed to extract the data from the raw text files.
-The script used for the extraction the data in this dataset from the provided datafiles is the **kaggle_data_handling.py**.
+The script used for the extraction of the data in the dataset from the provided datafiles is the **kaggle_data_handling.py**.
+The script extracts the data without the additional zero relaxation step numbers.
 The script uses the folder structure of the provided datafiles.
 Modification of the paths to the files is needed if the script is to be reused.
-The scripts uses parallelization to multiple CPUs using the ray framework.
-The script is not optimized for maximum efficiency.
-Parallel computation is recommended.
 The OLS_oxide_energies script contains a method to do an OLS fit of the 3 total energies needed to calculate the formation energy.
+For the extraction of the forces, the **kaggle_data_additional.py** was used.

 ## ngram
 The ngram is a crystal graph created from the structure of the cell given by the atomic positions.
 The folder **ngram** contains everything related to this approach of interpreting the data.